-There is an important theorem on the Banach-Mazur game: A is comeagre if and only if II can always choose sets V_0, V_1, \ldots such that it wins.
+There is an important theorem on the Banach-Mazur game: A is comeagre iff II can always choose sets V_0, V_1, \ldots such that it wins.
 Before we prove it we need to define notions necessary to formalise and prove the theorem.